 In this online course, you'll learn from IDEO designers who will guide you and inspire you with service design stories from around the world.
-You'll create a journey map to better understand the interactions customers have with your organization, identify and prototype the moments that matter along the customer journey, and build a service blueprint to align stakeholders and share the vision of your service.
+You'll outline a journey map to better understand the interactions customers have with your organization, identify and prototype the moments that matter along the customer journey, and build a service blueprint to align stakeholders and share the vision of your service.
 Service is where your organization meets the world.
 Learn to design moments that people will remember.

 ADVANCED DESIGN THINKING CERTIFICATE

 - Pick and focus on moments that matter.

 - Balance these moments across digital, physical, and human interactions.

 - Be intentional about visible and invisible moments.